Building a Prompt Engineering IDE (VS Code for AI)

 Definition by ChatGPT:

-A Prompt Engineering IDE (also Prompt IDE or Integrated Prompting Environment) is a software tool that provides a user-friendly interface for creating and running prompts to interact with language models like ChatGPT.
+A Prompt Engineering IDE (also Prompt IDE or Integrated Prompting Environment) is a software tool that provides a user-friendly interface for creating and running prompts to interact with language models like GPT-4, Claude 3, and Command R+.
 It assists users in experimenting with different prompts and receiving responses from the language model in real time, making it easier to fine-tune and test various inputs and outputs.

 Why you should use a Prompt Engineering IDE